K-rishav/my-general-cflt-repo/cp-ansible-setup/README.md

 - **Control Center:** 1 EC2 instance
 - **Ksql:** 1 EC2 instance

-### SCP public key to Bastion host to be used by ansible in hosts.yml
+### SCP private key to Bastion host to be used by ansible in hosts.yml

 ##  SSH to Bastion Host and run these commands :